 You are assigned to a range of committees to promote administrative training.
 Options include the departmental research committee, fellowship training committee, division meetings and work group meetings.
 Fellows also have the opportunity for a three-month rotation as a member of the department's Clinical Practice Committee.

 To ensure that you acquire adequate knowledge, training and supervision to develop your skills, your performance is evaluated and you are given feedback during the course of this fellowship.
 You are evaluated formally by your supervising faculty members after each rotation and at least semiannually.
-The Medical Psychology Fellowship Training Committee meets monthly, and progress of fellows is discussed and feedback to the fellows is given by the specialty program associate director.
+The Medical Psychology Fellowship Training Committee meets monthly, and progress of fellows is discussed and feedback to the fellows is given by the specialty program director.
 In addition, you evaluate the fellowship program and the faculty.

-You meet periodically with various faculty members, your specialty program associate director and the program director to discuss your career goals and ways your fellowship training can be tailored to help you achieve those goals.
+You meet periodically with various faculty members, your specialty program director and the program director to discuss your career goals and ways your fellowship training can be tailored to help you achieve those goals.

 Didactic seminars and conferences

 Clinical conferences, seminars, small discussion groups and one-on-one supervision are all an integral part of the Medical Psychology Fellowship.
 Grand Rounds in Psychiatry and Psychology are held on a weekly basis.
 The Medical Psychology Seminar Series for fellows across the three specialties is held monthly with a focus on professional development, diversity and research issues.
-Additionally, each specialty program has a didactic series, case conference and journal club.
+Additionally, each specialty program has a didactic series, case conference or journal club.

 During your second year of training, you prepare and make a presentation about your research interests or a pertinent clinical topic at the department's Grand Rounds.